 And as Jonah began to enter into the city, a day's journey (on the first day), he cried (cried out), and said, Yet forty days, and Nineveh shall be overthrown (destroyed) (Jonah 3:4).
 The people of Nineveh believed God, and proclaimed a fast, and put on sackcloth (a sign of repentance), from the greatest of them, even to the least of them (Jonah 3:5).

 God saw their work, that they turned away from their evil way; and God repented (relented) of the evil, that he had said that he would do to them, and he did it not (Jonah 3:10).
-A Bible commentary noted: God did not change in His ultimate intention toward the Ninevites, rather they changed in their attitude toward Him.
+It was noted that God did not change in His ultimate intention toward the Ninevites, rather they changed in their attitude toward Him!
 On the basis of that change, God could deal with them in grace, rather than His wrath being exercised, as their failure to repent would have necessitated.

-We are seeing a blossoming forth of evilness that is under the descriptive narrative of the Pre-flood days of Noah, Sodom and Gomorrah, and Babylon the hold of every foul spirit.
-The mercy or wrath concept still exists; as long as the breath of life remains!
+We are seeing a blossoming forth of evilness that is under the descriptive narrative of the pre-Flood days of Noah, Sodom and Gomorrah, and Babylon the hold of every foul spirit.
+The mercy or wrath concept exists as long as breath of life remains!

-Scripture reveals: The Lord is not slack concerning his promise (of His coming wrath), as some men count slackness: but is long-suffering to us-ward, not willing that any should perish, but that all should come to repentance (recognizing His mercy or wrath provision for mankind) (2 Peter 3:9).
+Apostle Peter wrote: The Lord is not slack concerning his promise (destruction of the ungodly), as some men count slackness: but is long-suffering to us-ward, not willing that any should perish, but that all should come to repentance (His mercy or wrath provision for mankind) (2 Peter 3:9).

-In the Flood all of mankind was destroyed; with the exception of Noah, and his family, with only eight individuals surviving the wrath of God upon mankind.
-In the destruction of Sodom and Gomorrah, and the cities of the plain round about, only Lot, and his family (with the exception of his wife) survived the devastation of that day.
-Why does man continue to flaunt God's offer of mercy; not allowing His mercy to be the norm of the day?
+In the Flood all was destroyed, with the exception of those in the ark of safety; Noah, and his family, with only eight souls surviving the wrath of God upon mankind.
+In the destruction of Sodom and Gomorrah, and the cities of the plain roundabout, only Lot, and his family (with the exception of his wife) survived the devastation of that day.
+Why does man continue to flaunt God's offer of mercy; by not allowing His mercy to be extended?

-God's Word reveals the mercy or wrath concept throughout both the Old and New Testaments.
-One needs to realize that the world is not to be a playground of demonic influences; supported by man, in an attempt to tug the soul of man from God's mercy.
+God's Word reveals the mercy or wrath concept throughout both the Old and New Testament.
+One needs to realize that the world has become a playground of demonic influences; supported by man, in an attempt to tug the soul of man from God's mercy.

-A Bible commentary noted: Apathy in the world at large must not dull the expectation of deliverance from the wrath to come.
-Wholehearted devotion to God, and His Son (the Lord Jesus Christ); the Savior of the world, as opposed to loving possessions or life itself; will be the only refuge in that day!
+It was noted that apathy in the world must not dull the expectation of deliverance from the wrath to come!
+Wholehearted devotion to God, and His Son (the Lord Jesus Christ) the Savior of the world; as opposed to loving possessions or life itself, will be the only refuge in that day!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.